AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 ### Adding a New Student
 When a new student registers with your agency, you need to add them to ConnectEd.
-<br> Students can only read one subject.
+<br> Students can only take one subject.

 > 📝 **Information you'll need**
 > * Whether they're a student or tutor